-There are many things to consider and accomplish prior to your overseas travel.
+There are many things to consider and accomplish prior to international travel.
 The following are a few of the most important related to your health, safety and security.

 - Visit a travel clinic